 During the 2016 budget rollout, MDA made reference to the possibility of an extended range THAAD program.
 The 2017 request discusses THAAD follow-on capabilities and other upgrades, but it is unclear if an extended-range interceptor is yet moving forward.
 The Army has continued to emphasize its interest in the program for the Asia-Pacific region and has highlighted the need to acquire an extended-range THAAD interceptor no later than 2025.

-- FY 2017 Missile Defense Agency Budget Tracker
+- Analyzing the PB 2018 Missile Defense Agency Budget

 About the Author